 - 3. The IOUs and PAGs should ensure that statewide residential and nonresidential offerings take advantage of "best available practices" and avoid customer confusion by being as uniform and consistent as possible.
 While we recognize that differences in climate zones and other parameters may warrant some variations in program offerings to customers, these variations should be the exception and not the rule.
 If the need emerges to focus on a particular market segment, the IOUs and PAGs may also establish a separate working group of industry experts and stakeholders to address that need. - 4.
-Energy Division and ORA staff will be ex officio members of each PAG and peer review subgroup described below, and CEC staff is invited to participate as ex officio members as well.
+Energy Division and DRA staff will be ex officio members of each PAG and peer review subgroup described below, and CEC staff is invited to participate as ex officio members as well.
 The IOUs will select additional PAG members, but participation will be voluntary and there will be no formal voting rules or designation of voting or non-voting members.
 Within each PAG, the IOU will also identify and select a subgroup of non-financially interested members with extensive energy efficiency expertise that are willing to serve as peer reviewers for the energy efficiency program evaluation and selection process, referred to as "Peer Review Groups" (PRGs.) - 5.
-As described in D.05-01-055), members of each PRG will be expected to: (1) participate in the ongoing PAG process, (2) review the IOUs' submittals to the Commission and assess the IOUs' overall portfolio plans, their plans for bidding out pieces of the portfolio per the minimum bidding requirement and (3) review the bid evaluation utilized by the IOUs and their application of that criteria in selecting third-party programs.
-In addition, the three PRGs are expected to meet and assess the statewide portfolio in terms of its ability to meet or exceed short and long-term savings goals in compliance with these Rules. - 6.
-The PAG meetings should be open to the public, and the IOUs should establish a clearinghouse website for noticing these meetings and posting documents to be discussed by the PAG at the meetings.
+As described in D.05-01-055 and D.07-10-032, members of each PRG will be expected to: (1) oversee the development of criteria and selection of government partnership programs, (2) review the IOUs' submittals to the Commission and assess the IOUs' overall portfolio plans, their plans for bidding out pieces of the portfolio per the minimum bidding requirement and (3) review the bid evaluation utilized by the IOUs and their application of that criteria in selecting third-party programs.
+In addition, the three PRGs are expected to meet and assess the statewide portfolio in terms of its ability to meet or exceed short and long-term savings goals in compliance with these Rules.

+6. The PAG meetings should be open to the public, and the IOUs should establish a clearinghouse website for noticing these meetings and posting documents to be discussed by the PAG at the meetings.
 In addition, the IOUs are expected to conduct public workshops, at least twice a year that are designed to solicit broad public input from non-PAG members concerning program design and implementation.
+For 2009 and beyond, the Public Advisory Group (PAG) is eliminated while the Peer Review Group (PRG) is retained.
+Per D.07-10-032, the advisory function formerly performed by the PAG will be subsumed in the statewide strategic planning activity.